Mr Andrew Coote - Head of Junior School

 Junior School teachers

 The teaching staff in the Inaburra Junior School are professional, dedicated and dynamic Christian educators who hold a passion for developing the capacity of young children.
-The formal curriculum at Inaburra follows the syllabi of the NSW Education Standards Authority (NESA, formerly BOSTES) and students are offered programs in Mandarin, PE and music; each taught by specialist teachers.
+The formal curriculum at Inaburra follows the syllabi of the NSW Education Standards Authority (NESA, formerly BOSTES) and students are offered programs in Chinese (Mandarin), PE and Music; with each subject taught by specialist teachers.
 Each class in the Junior School offers opportunities which allow for such differentiated curriculum.

 Student Welfare and Support

-Students requiring extension, enrichment or learning support are assisted by the Learning Enrichment Team led by Dr Lye Chan Long.
-Literacy and numeracy support are both provided in-class and through withdrawal lessons as needed.
-The programs utilised in this support are tailored to meet the specific needs of individual students.
+Students requiring extension, enrichment or learning support are assisted by the Learning Enrichment Team.
+Literacy and numeracy support are both provided in-class and through withdrawal lessons as needed with programs tailored to meet the specific needs of individual students.

 One of the features of the Inaburra Junior School is the Year 6 Transition Program.
-The goal of this program is to help our students become familiar with the dynamic of secondary education in order to facilitate a smooth transition to high school.
-Whilst still enjoying the benefit of the individual primary class teacher, each of our Year 6 students is taught by a number of Senior School teachers with expertise in specific subjects.
-These lessons take place in the Stage 3 Learning Centre as well as specialist classrooms in the high school.
+The goal of this program is to help our students become familiar with the dynamic of secondary education in order to facilitate a smooth transition to Senior School.
+Whilst still enjoying the benefit of the individual Junior classroom teacher, each of our Year 6 students is taught by a number of Senior School teachers with expertise in specific subjects.
+These lessons take place in the Stage 3 Learning Centre as well as specialist classrooms in the Senior School campus.
 In addition, Year 6 students are provided with their own timetable and are also issued with a school diary, enabling them to learn the skills of organising homework and numerous teachers’ requests.